-ORDINANCE NO. {{item.custom_tracking_number}}
+ORDINANCE NO. {{item.custom tracking number}}

-AN ORDINANCE OF THE CITY OF TEMPLE, TEXAS, AMENDING AND EXTENDING A PILOT PROGRAM THAT WILL TEMPORARILY ALLOW EXTENDED OUTDOOR DINING IN CITY ON-STREET PARKING SPACES AND SIDEWALKS AND PRIVATE PARKING LOTS AND MOBILE FOOD UNIT OPERATION IN CITY ON-STREET PARKING SPACES AND PRIVATE PARKING LOTS IN THE CENTRAL AREA ZONING DISTRICT; AND PROVIDING A SEVERABILITY CLAUSE, REPEALING CLAUSE, SAVING CLAUSE, AN EFFECTIVE DATE, AND OPEN MEETINGS CLAUSE.
+AN ORDINANCE OF THE CITY OF TEMPLE, TEXAS, CREATING AMENDING AND EXTENDING A PILOT PROGRAM THAT WILL TEMPORARILY ALLOW EXTENDED OUTDOOR DINING IN CITY ON-STREET PARKING SPACES AND SIDEWALKS AND PRIVATE PARKING LOTS AND MOBILE FOOD UNIT OPERATION IN CITY ON-STREET PARKING SPACES AND PRIVATE PARKING LOTS IN THE CENTRAL AREA ZONING DISTRICT; AND PROVIDING A SEVERABILITY CLAUSE, REPEALING CLAUSE, SAVING CLAUSE, AN EFFECTIVE DATE, AND OPEN MEETINGS CLAUSE.

-Whereas, the COVID-19 pandemic is causing unparalleled economic damage to Temple's local small business community beginning with the necessary cancellation of special events that occur regularly throughout the year;
+Whereas, the COVID-19 pandemic is causing unparalleled economic damage to Temple's local small business community beginning with the necessary cancellation of special events that occur during regularly throughout the spring, summer, and fall seasons year;